-- Recognize the role of comfortable fell shoes on your performance in the race: your interest in wearing comfortable sports sneakers that are designed specifically for racing is no less critical than doing exercise because the shoe plays an important and influential role in facilitating the racer’s movements and providing him comfort, thus making less effort.
+- Recognize the role of comfortable fell shoes on your performance in the race: your interest in wearing comfortable sports sneakers that are designed specifically for racing is no less critical than doing exercise because the shoe plays an essential and influential role in facilitating the racer’s movements and providing him comfort, thus making less effort.

-- The role of food and drink during and before the race: eating regularly is important for the body and muscles simultaneously, so you should eat healthy meals and fruits before and throughout the race.
+- The role of food and drink during and before the race: eating regularly is essential for the body and muscles simultaneously, so you should eat healthy meals and fruits before and throughout the race.

-- Work with daily schedules: of course, making schedules is so crucial for the racer; he should sleep on time, eat on time, and train on time.
+- Work with daily schedules: of course, making schedules is crucial for the racer; he should sleep on time, eat on time, and train on time.
 The program should suit his physical capabilities and not be crowded.